douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * necese - necessarily
 * necesejo - restroom; toilet
 * necesi - to need
+* necesigi - to necessitate
 * neceso - necessity
 * nedecidi - to undecide
 * nedezirata poŝto - spam
+* nedeziri - to not want
 * neebla - impossible
 * neenkorporigi - to unincorporate
 * neevitebla - inevitable